-In my support of those in conflict I have become very aware of the impact conflict has on mental wellness.
-Employees in conflictare often under extreme stress and do not function as they normally would.
+Employees in conflict are often under extreme stress and are unable to function as they normally would.
 Employees can find themselves in these difficult situations for a few days or a few years.
 They often have no awareness of the effect on their mental wellness.
+While supporting those in conflict I have become very aware of the impact conflict has on mental wellness.
 I went in search of some research in this area and wanted to share it today.

 The Workplace Fairness Institute works to support organizations to be proactive with conflict through assessments, Ombuds functions and other services to ensure a psychologically healthy workplace.